Meet Me at the Fair

 Meet Me at the Fair is a 1953 American musical film directed by Douglas Sirk and starring Dan Dailey, Diana Lynn and Hugh O'Brian.
 Produced and distributed by Universal Pictures, it was shot in technicolor.

-Synopsis
+Plot

 A boy named Tad flees from the orphanage and is given a ride by Doc Tilbee, a man with a traveling medicine show.
 Meanwhile, Zerelda King is assigned to look into possible illegal and unethical activity at an orphanage, which may or may not involve her fiancé.